-These were more noble minded than those of Thessalonica in that they received the word with all readiness and searched the Scriptures daily to find out whether these things were so (Acts 17:11).
+These were more noble minded than those of Thessalonica in that they received the word with all readiness and searched the Scriptures daily to find out whether these things were so

 by